 How long and where is the data stored?

-Vimeo is headquartered in White Plains in the state of New York (USA).
-However, the services are offered worldwide.
-The company uses computer systems, databases and servers in the USA and other countries.
-Your data can therefore also be stored and processed on servers in America.
-The data remains stored by Vimeo until the company no longer has a commercial reason for storing it.
+Vimeo is headquartered in White Plains, New York (USA).
+However, its services are offered worldwide.
+The company uses computer systems, databases, and servers in the USA and other countries.
+Your data may therefore also be stored and processed on servers in America.
+The data remains stored at Vimeo until the company no longer has any economic reason for storing it.
 The data is then deleted or anonymized.

-You always have the option of managing cookies in your browser according to your wishes.
-For example, if you do not want Vimeo to set cookies and thus collect information about you, you can delete or deactivate cookies in your browser settings at any time.
-This works a little differently depending on your browser.
-Please note that various functions may no longer be fully available after deactivating/deleting cookies.
+You always have the option to manage cookies in your browser according to your preferences.
+For example, if you do not want Vimeo to set cookies and collect information about you, you can delete or disable cookies in your browser settings at any time.
+This works slightly differently depending on your browser.
+Please note that after disabling/deleting cookies, various functions may no longer be available to their full extent.
 The following instructions show you how to manage or delete cookies in your browser.

 If you are a registered Vimeo member, you can also manage the cookies used in the Vimeo settings.

-If you have consented to your data being processed and stored by integrated Vimeo elements, this consent is the legal basis for data processing (Art.
-6 para.
-1 lit. a GDPR).
+If you have consented to your data being processed and stored by integrated Vimeo elements, this consent serves as the legal basis for data processing (Art.
+6 (1) (a) GDPR).
 In principle, your data is also stored and processed on the basis of our legitimate interest (Art.
-6 para.
-1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
-Nevertheless, we only use the integrated Vimeo elements if you have given your consent.
+6 (1) (f) GDPR) in fast and effective communication with you or other customers and business partners.
+However, we only use the integrated Vimeo elements if you have given your consent.
 Vimeo also sets cookies in your browser to store data.
-We therefore recommend that you read our data protection text on cookies carefully and consult the privacy policy or cookie guidelines of the respective service provider.
+We therefore recommend that you read our privacy policy on cookies carefully and review the privacy policy or cookie policy of the respective service provider.

-We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-Data processing is essentially carried out by Vimeo.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfers to the US.
+Data processing is primarily carried out by Vimeo.
 This may result in data not being processed and stored anonymously.
 Furthermore, US government authorities may have access to individual data.
-It is also possible that this data may be linked to data from other Vimeo services with which you have a user account.
+It may also happen that this data is linked to data from other Vimeo services for which you have a user account.

 Use of YouTube

-We have integrated YouTube videos on our website.
+We have integrated YouTube videos into our website.
 This allows us to present interesting videos directly on our site.
 YouTube is a video portal that has been a subsidiary of Google since 2006.
-The video portal is operated by YouTube, LLC, 901 Cherry Ave, San Bruno, CA 94066, USA.
-When you access a page on our website that has an embedded YouTube video, your browser automatically connects to the YouTube or Google servers.
-Various data will be transmitted (depending on the settings).
-Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all data processing in Europe.
+The video portal is operated by YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
+When you visit a page on our website that has a YouTube video embedded in it, your browser automatically connects to the YouTube or Google servers.
+Various data is transferred during this process (depending on your settings).
+Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all data processing in the European Union.

-In the following, we would like to explain to you in more detail what data is processed, why we have integrated YouTube videos and how you can manage or delete your data.
+Below, we would like to explain in more detail what data is processed, why we have integrated YouTube videos, and how you can manage or delete your data.

 Why do we use YouTube videos on our website?

 YouTube is the video platform with the most visitors and the best content.
 We strive to offer you the best possible user experience on our website.
-And of course, interesting videos are a must.
-With the help of our embedded videos, we provide you with further helpful content in addition to our texts and images.
-The embedded videos also make our website easier to find on the Google search engine.
-Even if we place ads via Google Ads, Google can - thanks to the data collected - only show these ads to people who are interested in our offers.
+And, of course, interesting videos are a must.
+With the help of our embedded videos, we provide you with additional helpful content alongside our texts and images.
+In addition, our website is easier to find on the Google search engine thanks to the embedded videos.
+Even though we place ads via Google Ads, Google can only show these ads to people who are interested in our offers, thanks to the data it collects.

-As soon as you visit one of our pages that has a YouTube video embedded, YouTube sets at least one cookie that stores your IP address and our URL.
-If you are logged into your YouTube account, YouTube can usually assign your interactions on our website to your profile with the help of cookies.
-This includes data such as session duration, bounce rate, approximate location, technical information such as browser type, screen resolution or your internet provider.
-Other data may include contact details, any ratings, the sharing of content via social media or adding to your favorites on YouTube.
+As soon as you visit one of our pages that has a YouTube video embedded in it, YouTube will set at least one cookie that stores your IP address and our URL.
+If you are logged into your YouTube account, YouTube can usually assign your interactions on our website to your profile using cookies.
+This includes data such as session duration, bounce rate, approximate location, technical information such as browser type, screen resolution, or your Internet service provider.
+Additional data may include contact details, any ratings, sharing content via social media, or adding to your favorites on YouTube.

-If you are not logged into a Google account or a YouTube account, Google stores data with a unique identifier that is linked to your device, browser or app.
-For example, your preferred language setting is retained.
-But a lot of interaction data cannot be saved because fewer cookies are set.
+If you are not signed in to a Google account or YouTube account, Google stores data with a unique identifier linked to your device, browser, or app.
+This allows your preferred language settings to be retained, for example.
+However, much interaction data cannot be stored because fewer cookies are set.

-In the following list, we show cookies that were set in the browser in a test.
+The following list shows cookies that were set in a browser test.
 On the one hand, we show cookies that are set without a logged-in YouTube account.
 On the other hand, we show cookies that are set with a logged-in account.
-The list cannot claim to be complete because the user data always depends on the interactions on YouTube.
+The list cannot claim to be complete because user data always depends on interactions on YouTube.

 Name: YSC